znsio/specmatic-documentation/documentation/manage_contracts.md

 #### Versioning of Spec & Review
 Once these `.spec` are defined for all services, teams can independently work on their part.
 Where .spec were defined as part of Design or New features,  Development and defect Fixes may need changes in existing contracts.
-No Team wants to know the change in contracts at the end but immediately in order to encorporate respective changes or challenge the Change.
+No Team wants to know the change in contracts at the end but immediately in order to incorporate respective changes or challenge the Change.

 The contract is shared among many teams, one team cannot start changing the `.spec` even for valid reasons.
 Some discipline on Shared contract repo helps in managing Contract changes.
-We recommon to build some of these traps in CI pipeline itself.
+We recommend to build some of these traps in CI pipeline itself.

 *   Review by Provider along with 1 consumer
 *   Versioning refer: [Versioning](/documentation/Versioning.html)

 For major changes in contracts where structural changes are done change in versioning is recommended.
-    It helps dependent services to still continue using old version till they upgrade with new contract changes as well till complete rollout of new contract.
+    It helps dependent services to still continue using old version till they upgrade with new contract version.

 #### Review Contracts
-Any team consuming contract needs to change the contract should need agreement between a provider and the consumer of the contract.
+For any team to make any change into the contract, an agreement between a provider and the consumer is required.
-Changes can be initiated by either party (consumer or provider) but, the `.spec` should be PR reviewed by other party before merge.
+Changes can be initiated by either party (consumer or provider), but the `.spec` should be PR reviewed by other party before merge.
-As a Practice PR to merge the `.spec` to Master
+As a Practice PR merge to the Master for Contract repo must have mandatory reviewers from both (consumer/Provider).

 ### backward compatibility
 Backward Compatibility Testing
-Given an older and a newer contract, Specmatic will spin up a stub of the new one, and run the old in test mode against it.
+Given an older and a newer contract, Specmatic will spin up a stub of the new one, and run the old contract in test mode against it.
 If all the tests pass, the new contract is considered backward compatible with the old.

+Both the Version of Contracts are maintained in Repo:

+e.g. getOTP_loginService_v1.spec was version one as name suggests, the new version is: getOTP_loginService_v2.spec

 ```gherkin
 getOTP_loginService_v1.spec